simplicitesoftware/docs/content/CTG_50_docs/CTG_20_core/LSN_170_system-parameters-list/system-parameters-list.md

 **Description**

-	Use data cache for the API endpoint ?
+Use data cache for the API endpoint?

 ### `USE_WEBSERVICES_OBJECTPOOL`